A Tribute to Dune Succession

 We talked as he excitedly sat on the side of my forearm that was folded like it was sprained and hanging from a sling.
 I was surprised by his buoyancy, as if he were supported from above.
 With one open eye, he took in the falling waters through the viewfinder, and I handed him the shutter release so that he could press the button to record the images onto film.

 When the photo session ended, his mother called me over.
 And that’s when I learned that she wasn’t his mother, after all.
-“Thank you for doing this,” she said.
+“Thank you for doing that,” she said.
 “I’m his aunt.
 A week ago, his parents passed away in a car accident.
-You’re the first person he’s spoken to, since.”
+You’re the first person he’s spoken to since.”

-Without trying to attract attention, just by doing what I love, I made a difference in the world in an unexpected way.
+Without trying to attract attention, just by doing what I love, I made a difference in the world in a most unexpected way.

 I wish you a new year filled with passion, possibility, and wonder!
 And let your passion be your gift to others.

-(This story reminds me of the famous “Dutch girl” scene from my favorite movie “Miracle on 34th Street” that you can watch by clinking this YouTube link:. https://www.youtube.com/watch?v=MSbkHZd7MQE.)
+(This story reminds of the very touching “Dutch girl” scene from the famous Christmas movie “Miracle on 34th Street.”
+Watch the scene at this YouTube link:. https://www.youtube.com/watch?v=MSbkHZd7MQE.)

 —Mike